notsaizino/Latop.sys/README.md

 Navigate to HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Class\{4d36e96b-e325-11ce-bfc1-08002be10318} (keyboard class GUID) in the Registry Editor.
 Find or create the UpperFilters multi-string value:

-Right-click, select Modify, and set it to latencyoptimizer\0kbdclass (order matters; \0 separates entries, ensuring the driver processes input first).
+Right-click, select Modify, and set it to latencyoptimizer\0kbdclass (order matters; \0 is "Enter"; it separates entries, ensuring the driver processes input first).

 ---